MidhileshP-minfy/Capstone/docs/setup.md

 }
 ```

-These rules ensure that only authenticated users can create documents and that only members of a document can read or write to it.
+These rules ensure only authenticated users can create documents and only members can read or write to them.